feng1st/coframework/README.md

 ### 2.2 Specifying Error Log Levels

-The `ApiErrorCode.critical` field determines whether the corresponding log is recorded as `error` or `warn`.
+The `ApiError.critical` field determines whether the corresponding log is recorded as `error` or `warn`.

-You can specify the error log level by throwing an exception of type `ApiErrorCode` (e.g., `ApiException`):
+You can specify the error log level by throwing an exception of type `ApiError` (e.g., `ApiException`):

 ```java
 public Result<BizData> getData(BizParam param) {